Tameside Metropolitan Borough Council

 Eviction Act.
 If the evidence justifies it, they can carry out an investigation and prosecute if they believe an offence has been committed.

-Further information may be obtained from the Governments web page: Department for Communities and Local Government Guidance on Harassment and Illegal Eviction Link to External Website
+Further information may be obtained from the Governments web page: GOV.UK: Protection against harassment and illegal eviction: guidance Link to External Website

 Landlords